jcl5m1/ventilator/README.md

 ![Full System](https://github.com/jcl5m1/ventilator/blob/master/images/full%20system.jpg?raw=true)

 # Low-Cost Open-Source Ventilator-ish Device (or a PAPR)
 In the event that COVID-19 hospitalizations exhaust the availability of FDA approved ventilators.
-This project documents the process of converting a low-cost CPAP (Continuous Positive Airway Pressure) blower into a rudimentary ventilator that could help with breathing during an acute respiratory attack.
+This project documents the process of converting a low-cost CPAP (Continuous Positive Airway Pressure) blower into either a rudimentary non-invasive ventilator that could help with breathing during respiratory distress.
+It also provides information to on building a low-cost powered air purifying respirator (PAPR) that could protect caregivers.

 ### WARNING/DISCLAIMER: Whenever possible, please seek professional medical care with proper equipment setup by trained individuals.
 Do not use random information you found on the internet.
 I am not a medical professional, just a random person on the internet.
 There are significant risks associated with using a high pressure BiPAP as a DIY ventilator without medical supervision.